<< Back to Lead Pipe Replacement main page

-If the private portion of the service pipe is lead or galvanized, and the public portion is not lead, the property owner is eligible for the Lead Pipe Replacement Assistance Program (LPRAP).
+If the private portion of the service pipe is lead, galvanized, or brass, and the public portion is not lead, the residential property owner is eligible for the Lead Pipe Replacement Assistance Program (LPRAP).

-The table below provides the dollar figures for each program’s income limits by household size:
+The table below provides the dollar figures for income limits by household size:

 |Assistance Level||Percentage of costs covered|

 |Income-Eligible Assistance||100% of costs, up to the established cap|

 |Standard Assistance||50% of costs, not to exceed $2,500|